0. Reinforcement Learning Background

 The state-action value function, or Q function is a function that maps states and actions to the expected return of a policy at a state when the agent takes action at that state, then acts according to forever afterwards.
 It is given by

 This quantity is similar to , but with the caveat that the agent must first take the action at state before acting according to the policy forever afterwards.
-Note that can be written in terms of as
+Note that, in general, we can write in terms of as

 The state-action advantage function, or advantage function , is the difference between the Q function and the value function at a state given an action.
 This is given by